Things To Do In Athens, Greece

 Also known as Kallimarmaro, which means “beautifully marbled,” it is the only major stadium in the world built entirely of white marble.

-The Panathenaic Stadium is the venue where the Olympic flame handover ceremony takes place before every Olympic Games.
+The Panathenaic Stadium is where the Olympic flame handover ceremony occurs before every Olympic Games.

 9. Temple of Olympian Zeus

-Just the size of the 16 columns you see is overwhelming…its hard to imagine 104 of them!
+Just the size of the 16 columns you see is overwhelming.
+It is hard to imagine 104 of them!

 Started in the 6th century BC, it took 700 years to finish in 132 AD!